Smokin Zo's BBQ

 Pitmaster Site Read

 For Saint Helena, North Carolina, tell us up front if the event has a short eating window.
-Around school or campus settings such as Cape Fear Community College or Cape Fear Middle, that can mean teacher meals, staff lunches, family nights, or service that needs to finish before the schedule shifts.
+Around school or campus settings such as Cape Fear Community College or Cape Fear Middle, that can mean teacher meals, staff lunches, Family Nights, OR service that needs to finish before the schedule shifts.
 For worship or community settings such as Saint John United Holy Church of Burgaw North Carolina Inc., the same BBQ menu may need a different setup because guests may arrive in waves and stay longer.
 If the day needs speed, we build for speed; if it needs a calmer gathering pace, we build the service around that instead.

 Coverage